SirS4lute/api-prisma-segregation/README.md

 - [Product API - NestJS [PT-BR]](#pt-br)
 - [Estrutura de diretórios completa / Full directories structrure](#dir)

-# Product API - NestJS [EN]
+# Products API: Example of a decoupled structure - NestJS [EN]

 This project was developed using NestJS, following best architectural practices and ensuring segregation between the Prisma and TypeORM ORMs.
 The goal is to provide a robust API for managing products and categories, allowing seamless switching between ORMs via configuration.
+My objective here is just to show a decoupled structure.

 ## 🛠️ Technologies Used
 - **NestJS**